TLCFEM/suanPan-manual/docs/Example/Structural/Statics/double-edge-notched-specimen.md

 ```

 Since we are not interested in the displacement, `scale` is simply set to zero.
 The output file are automatically
 numbered with a total width of four.
 It is changed to three in this example.
-The generated `.vtk` files can be loaded
+The generated visualisation files can be loaded
 into **ParaView** as a group to generate animations.

 The analysis has a duration of two seconds.
 In the first second, the horizontal tension is applied, then the vertical